HL7/fhir-omop-ig/input/pagecontent/StructureMap-EncounterVisitMap-intro.md

 ## Technical and Structural Limitations

-Several technical constraints can impact the feasibility of identifier transformation:
+Several technical constraints can impact identifier transformation:

 **Data Type and Length Constraints**: OMOP database fields may have limitations that prevent the storage of certain identifier types.
 For example, the `visit_source_value` field's varchar(50) character limit may be insufficient for storing GUIDs or complex identifier strings that exceed this constraint.